google-research/text-to-text-transfer-transformer/README.md

 --gin_param="eval_checkpoint_step = 100000"
 ```

-To use greedy decoding, use the `greedy.gin` file instead of `beam_search.gin` in the command above.
+To use greedy decoding, use the `greedy_decode.gin` file instead of `beam_search.gin` in the command above.

 ### Reproducing our experiments